capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 Intention: A user wants to start a quest for one player and play alone.
 1. From the homepage, the user selects the "Create Quests" button.
 2. A “Create Quests” section is present.
 The user selects "One Player".
 3. The user is prompted with the quest form.
-The user fills out a form for the following:
+The user fills out the form for the following:
    - Quest Title
    - Coding Topic
    - Amount of problems